ApprenticeAI/frapy/docs/topics/email.rst

    :synopsis: Email sending facility

-Although Python makes sending e-mails relatively easy via the :mod:`smtplib` library, Scrapy provides its own facility for sending e-mails which is very easy to use and it's implemented using :doc:`Twisted non-blocking IO
+Although Python makes sending e-mails relatively easy via the :mod:`smtplib` library, Frapy provides its own facility for sending e-mails which is very easy to use and it's implemented using :doc:`Twisted non-blocking IO
 <twisted:core/howto/defer-intro>`, to avoid interfering with the non-blocking
 IO of the crawler.
 It also provides a simple API for sending attachments and